 I talk, sometimes a lot

 While I generally prefer written communication, I tend to dominate and steer conversations when I feel the need.
-This might lead to creating an expectation I do this all the time, resulting in people being more and more reluctant to speak up with me present.
+This might lead to creating an expectation that I do this all the time, resulting in people being more and more reluctant to speak up with me present.
 That is why, you can see me taking notes a lot in meetings.
 You are always very welcome to tell me to take a breather.

 I can be blunt with people, underplaying their achievements